 Module title Abbreviation

 Topics in Human Capital Development 12-M-THC-182-m01

-Module coordinator Module offered by
+Module e coord inator Module offered by

-Dean of the Faculty of Business Management and Economics gement and Econo- Faculty of Management and Economics
+Dean of the Faculty of Business Management and Economics Faculty of Management and Economics

-ECTS Meth od of grading Only after succ. con npl. of module(s)
+ECTS Method of grading Only after succ. co Only after succ. con npl. of module(s)

-5 nume rical grade
+5 numerical grade

 Duration Module level Other prerequisites

 1 semester graduate

-- courses taken at other German or non-German universities - · additional courses offered on a short-term basis - courses offered by new Chairs that are yet to be included in the FSB (subject-specific provisions)
+- courses taken at other German or non-German universities - additional courses offered on a short-term basis - courses offered by new Chairs that are yet to be included in the FSB (subject-specific provisions)